 Policy 1: 1.1 Style Config File Parameters and Capability.
-The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file with parameters indicating BPI+ is enabled (missing TLV 29 or containing TLV 29 set to enable) and with a Modem Capabilities Privacy Support TLV (5.6) set to BPI+ support.
+The CMTS enforces BPI+ on CMs that register with BPI+ enabled (missing TLV 29 or containing TLV 29 set to enable) and with a Modem Capabilities Privacy Support TLV (5.6) set to BPI+ support.

 Policy 2: 1.1 Style Config File Parameters.
-The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file with parameters indicating BPI+ is enabled (missing TLV 29 or containing TLV 29 set to enable).
+The CMTS enforces BPI+ on CMs that register with parameters indicating BPI+ is enabled (missing TLV 29 or containing TLV 29 set to enable).

 Policy 3: 1.1 Style Config File.
 The CMTS enforces BPI+ on CMs that register with a DOCSIS 1.1 style configuration file.
+Since DOCSIS 3.1 devices will only register with a DOCSIS 1.1 style configuration file, Policy 3 is the same as Policy 4 in DOCSIS 3.1.